619: Hollowed Out Edition

 So there won't be a bunch of...

-There's krakens on the corners of the country all over the scare.
+not if you get in there quick enough now of course there's krakens on the corners of the country all over

 Or that Heath's home state of Michigan protects children from conversion therapy, but allows kids to leave school early for religious reasons.